zellarun/CS408-Lab4.2/README.md

-# web-dev-starter
+## Birdwatching Website

-This is a starter project for web development with no frameworks and minimal dependencies.
-It is intended to be a starting point for web development projects that are written in plain HTML, CSS, and JavaScript.
+This is a simple starter project for learning web development without frameworks.
+It’s built with plain HTML, CSS, and JavaScript, and serves as a practice exercise for creating semantic markup, styling layouts, and organizing content.
+The site displays a homepage for a fictional birdwatching community, featuring a header, navigation menu, welcome section, photo gallery sidebar, and footer.

 ## Getting Started